 Watch movies and TV-series and read books in the original language

 If the current pandemic leaves you stuck in your home country, remember that it only takes some imagination to travel with your mind.
-Watching a movie in original language allow you to time-leap and is completely different from listening to dubbed films or TV-series where the actor’s and actress’ lip-sync is often completely off.
+Watching a movie in the original language allows you to time-leap and is completely different from listening to dubbed films or TV series where the actor’s and actress’ lip-sync is often completely off.
 If you are a beginner, you can set the subtitles in your own language and get a few hours of valid exercise while enjoying a film.
 Big platforms such as Netflix boast wide catalogues to help users find material in the original language.

 The same goes for literature.
 Often, when a language is translated into another one, the true meaning of the words is lost, because the target language does not have the same words, expressions and phrases as the source language.
-Reading a book in original language and therefore understanding the truest meaning the author wanted to transmit is a one of a kind experience.
+Reading a book in the original language and therefore understanding the truest meaning the author wanted to transmit is a one-of-a-kind experience.
 It will also change the way we view, understand and react to the piece of writing and its message.

 Build new relationships

-Learning a new language is also helps you to build relationships across cultures.
-Many adults in inter-cultural marriages are motivated to learn the spouse’s mother-tongue in order to be able to communicate with in-laws and other acquired relatives and friends.
+Learning a new language also helps you to build relationships across cultures.
+Many adults in intercultural marriages are motivated to learn the spouse’s mother tongue in order to be able to communicate with in-laws and other acquired relatives and friends.
 Having friends around the globe is an unparalleled richness that allows you to widen your horizons in a unique way.
 But what if you do not have existing international connections or friends?

 A great way to learn and practise a new language is to get involved in an international community – says Olga Plyaskina, certified language and cross-cultural communications trainer.- In today’s global society it is easy to find clubs, associations and organizations where people from different countries, cultures and languages mix and mingle.
 Joining a multi-ethnical community and getting to know foreigners by conversing with them makes the acquisition of a new language much easier.